Dirc/webapp_fullstack_go_docker/blog.md

   - Connect both using Docker Compose
   - Ensure webapp is using the Postgres container as database.

 ## ToDo

 - [x] Intro more to the point.
 It is about Docker, not Go.
 - [ ] Fix all LINKS
-- [ ] Verify if all code is working with current blog commit.
+- [ ] Verify if all code is working with current blog commit
+- [ ] Notify Soham Kamani of how he inspired me
+- [ ] Capital caracters for Docker and Postgres
+- [ ] Spelling checker!
+- [ ] update docker-compose.yml and verify if it still works!

 ## Old snippets